metio/terraform-provider-k8s/docs/data-sources/dataprotection_kubeblocks_io_restore_v1alpha1_manifest.md

 Required:

 - `data_restore_policy` (String) Specifies the data restore policy.
-Options include:- OneToMany: Enables restoration of all volumes from a single data copy of the original target instance.The 'sourceOfOneToMany' field must be set when using this policy.- OneToOne: Restricts data restoration such that each data piece can only be restored to a single target instance.This is the default policy.
+Options include: - OneToMany: Enables restoration of all volumes from a single data copy of the original target instance.
+The 'sourceOfOneToMany' field must be set when using this policy. - OneToOne: Restricts data restoration such that each data piece can only be restored to a single target instance.
+This is the default policy.
 When the number of target instances specified for restoration surpasses the count of original backup target instances.

 Optional: